MarcosRM02/PdC-Visualization-Front/README.md

 # **MVP-Gait Web Service for managing and visualizing research data**

+This web service, built with React, provides tools for managing and visualizing research data related to human gait studies.
+It offers interactive modules to explore datasets, view animation outputs, and support research workflows in gait analysis.

 ## 🚀 Features

 - **Secure Authentication** with login and protected routes.